 About 4,000,000 people depend on the coconut industry in the Philippines.
-United States is trying to help the Filipino people as they go out in the world as an independent nation.
-What H. R. 5856 does is to aggravate the situation in the Philippines insofar as the coconut industry is concerned. question about that.
+The United States is trying to help the Filipino people as they go out in the world as an independent nation.
+What H. R. 5856 does is to aggravate the situation in the Philippines insofar as the coconut industry is concerned.
+There is no question about that.